Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 There are several factory methods to create a bus connection object in sdbus-c++:

 * `createBusConnection()` - opens a connection to the session bus when in a user context, and a connection to the system bus, otherwise
-* `createBusConnection(const std::string& name)` - opens a connection with the given name to the session bus when in a user context, and a connection with the given name to the system bus, otherwise
+* `createBusConnection(const sdbus::ServiceName& name)` - opens a connection to the session bus when in a user context, and a connection with the given name to the system bus, otherwise, and requests the given well-known service name on the bus
 * `createSystemBusConnection()` - opens a connection to the system bus
-* `createSystemBusConnection(const std::string& name)` - opens a connection with the given name to the system bus
+* `createSystemBusConnection(const sdbus::ServiceName& name)` - opens a connection to the system bus, and requests the given well-known service name on the bus
 * `createSessionBusConnection()` - opens a connection to the session bus
-* `createSessionBusConnection(const std::string& name)` - opens a connection with the given name to the session bus
+* `createSessionBusConnection(const sdbus::ServiceName& name)` - opens a connection to the session bus, and requests the given well-known service name on the bus.
 * `createSessionBusConnectionWithAddress(const std::string& address)` - opens a connection to the session bus at a custom address
 * `createRemoteSystemBusConnection(const std::string& host)` - opens a connection to the system bus on a remote host using ssh
 * `createDirectBusConnection(const std::string& address)` - opens direct D-Bus connection at a custom address (see [Using direct (peer-to-peer) D-Bus connections](#using-direct-peer-to-peer-d-bus-connections))